MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/apply-protection-to-personal-data-in-office-365.md

 For hybrid identity environments with AD FS, see [Recommended security policies and configurations](https://docs.microsoft.com/en-us/microsoft-365-enterprise/microsoft-security-guidance).

 The following illustration describes how cloud services (SaaS, PaaS), account types (tenant domain accounts vs. B2B accounts) and service access capabilities relate.
-It’s important to note which capabilities can also be used with B2B accounts.
+It’s important to note which capabilities can be used with B2B accounts.

 ![Cloud services, account types, and access capabilities](Media/Apply-protection-to-personal-data-in-Office-365_image4.png)